Mick3DIY/MiniPicoPCB/README.md

 ## TODO :

-* Add PDF files for the schematic and PCB to check dimensions
+- [ ] Add PDF files for the schematic and PCB to check dimensions
+- [ ] Add KiCad step file for the enclosure

 ## Documentation :